kartverket/github-workflows/README.md

 jobs:
   build:
   # Builds an image of the format <registry>/<repository>:<tag> or <registry>/<repository>@<digest>
   # and pushes it to the github registry.
-This is the image that must be used in all following jobs.
   # See 'All Workflows Together' section for an example build job.

   post-build-attest: